-You are required to prepare a draft Scholarship Budget as part of your application.
+You are required to prepare a draft Scholarship Budget up to $120,000 as part of your application.
 If your application is successful, the university where you will be taking up your study or research will work with you to finalise the value of your scholarship.
 The Scholarship Budget should include the following costs (excluding GST):

 - Leadership Development Program;